managingwp/cloudflare-wordpress-rules/README.md

 # Cloudflare WordPress Rules
-This repository holds common Cloudflare WordPress Rules and support scripts for other actions such as creating API tokens for the Super Page Cache for Cloudflare WordPress plugin and creating a turnstile widget for Cloudflare.
+This repository provides a bash script for the creation of Cloudflare WAF rules for WordPress specific sites.
+It also provides a script for creating API tokens and turnstile widgets for Cloudflare.
 # Files
 | File | Description |
 | --- | --- |